Find out more about local health services in Dorset.

 Patients are not registered with a dentist in the same way as a GP practice – patients can contact any NHS dental practice to access care if they have NHS appointments available.

-We are aware that some practices have waiting lists for patients requesting routine NHS dental care.
+Some practices have waiting lists for patients requesting routine NHS dental care.
 As independent contractors, dental practices are responsible for managing their own appointment books and are best placed to advise if they can take on new patients.
-NHS Dorset will not be able to arrange a dental appointment on your behalf.
+NHS Dorset does not hold information on practices who are currently accepting new patients so will not be able to arrange a dental appointment on your behalf.

-We are aware of the extensive waiting lists for children and adults, and we are exploring ways to address this issue.
-You can search for local dentists using the NHS Find a Dentist website or you can call 0300 123 1663 for more information.
-It is mandatory for dentists to keep the NHS website updated with their current status on accepting NHS patients.
+You can search for local Dentists using the NHS Find a Dentist website or you can call 0300 123 1663 for more information.
+NHS Dorset has no control over this NHS website and it is mandatory for Dentists to keep it updated with their current status on accepting NHS patients.

 A dental practice has an NHS contractual obligation during an open course of treatment for example crowns, bridges, and dentures.
 If something goes wrong, requiring repair or retreatment, within 12 months of the original treatment, then your dentist should do the necessary without any additional charges.
 Outside of this, a dental practice does not have any obligation to continue to offer NHS care to a person.